(47 XXY Syndrome; KS)

 CausesMales usually inherit a single X chromosome from their mother and a single Y chromosome from their father.
 Males with KS get at least one extra X chromosome.

-SymptomsXXY occurs in approximately 1 out of 580 live male births, but many men with it do not develop KS.
-When KS does develop, it usually goes undetected until puberty or sometimes much later.Characteristics may include:
+SymptomsMost men with KS do not have symptoms.
+When KS does develop, it usually goes undetected until puberty or sometimes much later.Babies may have lower birthweight, or slower muscle and motor development.Children or adults may have:

 - Tallness with extra long arms and legs